heremaps/com.here.validate.svrl/readme.md

 	- `default` - Outputs both warnings and errors.
 Fails on errors only
 	- `lax`		- Ignores all warnings and outputs errors only.
 Fails on Errors only
 - `svrl.customization.dir` - Specifies the customization directory
+- `svrl.ruleset.file` - Specifies severity of the rules to apply.
+If this parameter is not present, default severity levels will be used.
-- `svrl.filter.file` - Specifies the location of the XSL file used to filter the echo output
+- `svrl.filter.file` - Specifies the location of the XSL file used to filter the echo output.
+If this parameter is not present, the default echo output format will be used.

 Adding New Validator Rules